puregome/notebooks/README.md

 ![polarity for face masks, social distancing and lockdown over time](sentiment-all.png)

 ### Stance analysis

 Stance analysis is performed by the notebook [fasttext.ipynb](fasttext.ipynb).
-The analysis is performed by a model trained by [https://github.com/facebookresearch/fastText](fastText) in manually labeled tweets.
+The analysis originates from a model trained by [https://github.com/facebookresearch/fastText](fastText) on manually labeled tweets.
 The notebook contains a section for searching for the best parameters of fastText using grid search but when the training data is unchanged this section can be skipped.
-The notebook has two main modes related to topics: analysis related to the social distancing policy and analysis related to the former i(April 2020) facemask policy.
-These are currently the only two topics for which we have manually labeled training data.
+The notebook has two main modes related to topics: analysis related to the social distancing policy and analysis related to the former (April 2020) facemask policy.
+These are the only two topics for which we have manually labeled training data.
 The graphs combine analysis for all three data sources used in the project: Twitter, Nu.nl and Reddit.

 ![stance for social distancing](social-distancing-all.png)

+### Other analyses

+The notebook [topic-analysis.ipynb](topic-analysis.ipynb) is used to find new topics in a day of tweets.
+It compares the vocabulary of a day of tweets with the vocabulary of the preceding day.

+[echo-chambers.ipynb](echo-chambers.ipynb) is used for finding groups of users which collectively retweet similar content.
+The notebook found a group of a few hundred users retweeting right-wing propaganda.
+Further study needs to be done to check if this content has any effect on the findings of this project.

+[geo-analysis.ipynb](geo-analysis.ipynb) and [geo-classification.ipynb](geo-classification.ipynb) can be used to divide the tweets in groups depending on on the location of the tweeter.
+This only works for about half of the data set.
+Next, maps representing tweet data can be created with the notebook [maps.ipynb](maps.ipynb)

 ## Publications, talks and media coverage